jcsherin/datablok/crates/parquet-embed-tantivy/README.md

   an average length of 42 (3 - 13 words).
 * The geometric mean of speedup across all 36 benchmark queries is 1.90X.

+For instructions on how to run the demo, see the [How to Run](#how-to-run) section below.

 [Embedding User-Defined Indexes in Apache Parquet Files]: https://datafusion.apache.org/blog/2025/07/14/user-defined-parquet-indexes/

 [Tantivy full-text search index]: https://github.com/quickwit-oss/tantivy